 Conjugate Method Simplified: Exercise Rotation Guide

-Unlike programs that rely on the same exercises week after week, the conjugate method recognizes that your body adapts quickly to repeated stimuli.
-By rotating exercises every 1-3 weeks, you prevent accommodation while still developing the movement patterns and strength qualities that matter most.
+Unlike programs that repeat the same exercises week after week, the conjugate method recognizes that your body adapts quickly to repeated stimuli.
+By rotating variations on a regular cycle, you prevent accommodation while still developing the movement patterns and strength qualities that matter most.

 Understanding the Conjugate Method Foundation